 The Marlin Model 60 is one of the most popular and easily customizable .22 rifles on the planet.
 It feeds from a tube magazine that runs underneath the barrel and holds 14 or 17 rounds of ammunition, depending on the version that you choose.

 The Marlin 60 has proven itself to be a reliable, accurate, and durable .22 rifle at an affordable price.
 While it’s a little heavy for a .22 at five and a half pounds, this simply gives the rifle a very solid feel and enhances the overall build quality.

-Many feel it may be better to go ahead and spend the extra $25 on the Ruger.
+Many people feel that it may be better to go ahead and spend the extra $25 on the Ruger.
 The Ruger is more customizable with accessories, or interchangeable parts.
 Another benefit of the Ruger, is it feels like a more solid weapon when it’s in your hands compared to the Marlin..

 SHOTGUN: THE MAVERICK 88 ($200)

 For this budget, plan on setting aside $200 for a dependable pump action shotgun.
 In this price range, the best new shotgun will easily be the Maverick 88, a lower cost version of the omnipresent and respectable Mossberg 500.
 While you could probably purchase a used 500 or Remington 870 for this price range, it would be wiser to purchase a new firearm as you know its history.

 Used firearms have a tendency to have rugged use in the past, making them more susceptible to malfunctioning when you need them the most.

 The Maverick 88 does not come with all of the same features as the Mossberg 500.
 The ambidextrous tang safety is located behind the receiver.
 The overall build quality is almost is just as good.
 Keep in mind, the 500 is the only shotgun to pass the U.S Army’s pump action shotgun torture test (check out the .pdf here on that, so even by spending $200 on a budget version you’re still receiving an excellent value.